xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 In other words, the horizon states are the entry points to the realm of dead-lock states.
 The entry into the horizon state happens through the determined entry--in the example of figure 9 it is 'R(i,a)'.
-Computing and storing the value for each register is correct, at this point in time, since the entry recipe is derived by deterministic procedures.
-Thus, restoring the stored values is a correct procedure to determine the SCR.
+Computing and storing the value for each variable is correct, at this point in time, since the entry recipe is derived by deterministic procedures.
+Thus, restoring the stored values is a correct procedure to determine the DCV.
 'R(i)' is correct, at the time of entry into a horizon.
 Accumulation along linear states is deterministic.
 A propagated recipe 'R(i)' results in correct entries to other mouth states, run-time interference produces again a correct